fastforwardlabs/mdffreport12/src/07-conclusion.md

 Overall, while deep learning approaches are useful, there are a few challenges that may limit their deployment in production settings.

-### Latency

-Compared to linear models (such as AR, ARMA, etc.) or shallow machine learning models (such as One Class SVM), deep learning models can have significant latency associated with inference.
+- **Latency:** Compared to linear models (such as AR, ARMA, etc.) or shallow machine learning models (such as One Class SVM), deep learning models can have significant latency associated with inference.
 This makes it expensive to apply them within streaming data (high volume, high velocity) use cases at scale.
 For example, our experiments show that inference with OCSVM is 12x faster than with an autoencoder.

-### Data Requirements

-Deep learning models typically require a large dataset (tens of thousands of samples) for effective training.
+- **Data Requirements:** Deep learning models typically require a large dataset (tens of thousands of samples) for effective training.
 Further, deep models are prone to overfitting and need to be carefully evaluated to address this.
 Many anomaly use cases can frequently have few data points (e.g., daily sales data for two years will